mnfst/docs-baas/rest-api.md

 :::tip

 An **OpenAPI** documentation for the REST API is automatically generated on http://localhost:1111/api.
-Have a look !
+Have a look!

 :::